 Is 'push-pull-legs' effective?

 Following a push-pull-legs split also simplifies training.
 You can swap exercises out for others as long as you keep the push-pull-legs balance.
-This also means you won't tire your muscles out too quickly either, because on the 'push' day, the 'pull' muscles are resting and vica versa the other day.
+This also means you won't tire your muscles out too quickly either, because, on the 'push' day, the 'pull' muscles are resting.

 - 3 reasons why you should follow a push-pull workout routine when gyms reopen

 - How to build muscle: an easy guide to muscle building for beginners

 - What is periodization training?
 Mesocycle training advice from top experts

 You can work out day and night and not see any changes if you don't give your body enough rest and don't supply it with the correct micro-and macronutrients.
 Nothing can replace a good night sleep and some good quality protein when it comes to gains.